htcondor/htcondor/docs/users-manual/parallel-applications.rst

 MPI such as Open MPI and MPICH require further framework.
 HTCondor supports this necessary framework through a user-modified script.
 This implementation-dependent script becomes the HTCondor executable.
-The script sets up the framework, and then it invokes the MPI application’s executable.
+The script sets up the framework, and then it invokes the MPI application's executable.

 The scripts are located in the ``$(RELEASE_DIR)``/etc/examples